- Don't let us tell you what to wear

 Among all the pre-beach-season angst, you're bound to dust off last year's bikinis.
 If your figure didn't change much, and you still like how you look in them, you're lucky - you don't have to go through the hassle of picking a new one.
 If, however, you're in dire need of a new swimsuit Omni Calculator is here to help you.
-With our foolproof bikini calculator, you'll quickly find out which bikini type will suit you the most, based on your body shape.
-As well as that, we'll also answer the mind-boggling question: "how to pick the best swimsuit"?
+With our foolproof bikini calculator, you'll quickly find out which bikini type best suits you based on your body shape.
+Added to this, we'll also answer the mind-boggling question: "how to pick the best swimsuit"?

 Don't let us tell you what to wear

-Before we dive deeper into the subject, you need to learn the most important rule of choosing clothes - be it swimsuits, jackets, pants, or ball gowns.
+Before diving deeper into the subject, you need to learn the most important rule of choosing clothes - swimsuits, jackets, pants, or ball gowns.
 The rule is universal for all ages, body shapes, and mindsets:

 Wear whatever the hell you want.